-Seahawks notebook: Chris Carson has fresh legs, Marquise Blair has been ‘the brightest surprise of camp’
+Seahawks notebook: Chris Carson ‘has fresh legs’, Marquise Blair has been ‘the brightest surprise of camp’

 Carroll didn’t go into specifics but said it involves his spine and is similar to the injuries that ended the careers of former Seahawks Kam Chancellor and Cliff Avril.

-“He’s just got a condition that makes it possibly dangerous in a frame over the long haul so they want to look after him right now,” Carroll said of Jackson, 27, who has played in 36 games for the Seahawks over the last three years and projected to fill a role this season as a rotational player on the defensive line, specifically at the strongside end spot.
+“He’s just got a condition that makes it possibly dangerous in a frame over the long haul so they want to look after him right now,” Carroll said of Jackson, 27, who has played in 36 games for the Seahawks over the past three years and was projected to fill a role this season as a rotational player on the defensive line, specifically at the strongside end spot.

 Jackson was injured when he knocked helmets with offensive tackle Cedric Ogbuehi.
 He was placed on a backboard and taken off the field via ambulance to a hospital.

-“He really came out of that episode okay, but just in the testing, it did show that he had a physical kind of a trait that’s one to protect,” Carroll said.
+“He really came out of that episode OK, but just in the testing, it did show that he had a physical kind of a trait that’s one to protect,” Carroll said.
 “So everybody has been convinced that the best thing for him to do is not to play this year.
 I don’t know if that’s forever, but I do know for right now.
 He’s not injured right now, but he’s susceptible.
 It’s similar to situations a couple of our other guys have had in the past, and we’re erring on the side of long-term health and taking care of our guys.
 We had a good meeting with him and talked our way through it and all of that.”

 Carroll later confirmed he was referring to Chancellor — who was found to have spinal stenosis — and Avril.
 Each was injured in 2017 and did not return to play.